A range of Frequently Asked Questions about Medical Appraisal.

 There are Toolkit templates and suggestions to cover these situations.
 The Sessional Doctors Toolkit and the Out of Hours Toolkit provide suggestions for these types of work.

 If you are not sure, ask your appraiser or Appraisal Lead for guidance.

 Doctors in this category might include those who:

-Your appraisal and revalidation need to cover all aspects of your work as a doctor.
-It may be more difficult to keep up to date in a job that is a smaller part of your work, and the potential risks of becoming deskilled may be higher.
+Your appraisal should cover all aspects of your work as a doctor.
+It may be difficult to keep up to date in a job that is a smaller part of your work, and the potential risks of becoming deskilled may be higher.